 The game, which runs at 4K in 60 frames-per-second, and the gloomy planet of Atropos is gorgeous, filled with plenty of small details, including light particles from attacks, and dust particles when opening ancient doors.
 Despite its influence from horror, the game and its biomes is a pleasure to look at, even when the game gets tough.

-Returnal is a third-person shooter, so you’ll be shooting enemies, dashing and jumping to avoid attacks, and meleeing enemies too.
+Returnal is a third-person shooter, so you’ll be shooting enemies and challenging bosses, dashing and jumping to avoid attacks, and meleeing enemies too.
 Since the game is roguelike, gameplay consists of runs through three biomes; one to three and then four to six.
 Saving occurs only when you die, which means quitting the game will force you to restart from either biome one or four on your next playthrough.
 However, there are artefacts and parasites to help you by increasing your damage output, health, protection, and even giving you resurrections before permadeath.

 Length: How Long Is Returnal?